mozilla-metrics/bugzilla_etl/README.md

 ## Known issues

-* Incremental update will become slower over time as the start date is hardcoded.
-This is a known flaw and is sitting on the top of the TODO list.
-No duplicates are imported though.

 * There are a few locations in the code handling peculiarities of bugzilla.mozilla.org (for which this ETL was built).
 They should be marked with "BMO" in comments.
 Please contact me (or better, [file a Metrics bug](https://bugzilla.mozilla.org/enter_bug.cgi?product=Mozilla%20Metrics)) if you have an interest in this ETL for a different bugzilla installation, and I am sure we can ascertain if these can cause any problems.